Other: Greek hay, Greek clover, alholva (Spanish),1 methi or medhika (Ayurveda),3 hu lu ba (Chinese)4

 Uses And Preparations

-Dried, ripe seed either whole or powdered as a culinary spice, encapsulated or made into a tincture
+Dried, ripe seed milled into powder as a culinary spice, tincture, capsule, or made into a paste for topical use.

 The Commission E approved internal use of fenugreek as an appetite stimulant and for use externally as a poultice.